 Trump's health report is similar to those of former presidents Barack Obama and George W. Bush.
 What stood out about Trump’s exam, though, was his request for a cognitive screening to detect potential cognitive issues.
 Trump is the first president ever to undergo a memory screening.

-The Montreal Cognitive Assessment was designed which was designed to detect for mild cognitive impairment or dementia.
+The Montreal Cognitive Assessment was designed to detect for mild cognitive impairment or dementia.

 Trump scored a 30 out of 30 on his test.
 A score of 26 or lower would indicate dementia, the Washington Post reported.